 ‘You won’t break, right?’
 The fearsome Colonel began, ‘I have seen your type, and believe me, I have outlived all of them.
 You know what that means, right?’

 ‘Though I walk through the valley of the shadow of death…’ Forester quoted, wreathing in pain.

-‘No soldier… you quoted it wrongly.
+‘No soldier… you quoted it wrong.
 You are not going through that valley.
-That valley will become your home in a few minutes, if you don’t start talking.’
+That valley will become your home in a few minutes if you don’t start talking.’

 ‘Sir, yes sir!’
 The colonel responded.